Plutonium8T8/pantatur-front/README.md

-## Setup file `.env`
+# 🛠️ Setup file `.env`

-To create and copy the .env file, run the following commands in the terminal:
+To copy the .env file, run the following command in the terminal:

 ```bash
 cp .env-example .env
 ```

 # 🎯 Managing Global Styles